diondokter/nrf-modem/README.md

 It can be used with any executor.

+## Errors and recovery

+Dropping LteLink and Gnss (which also include all sockets and GnssStream) *can* lead to the modem staying active.
+There's an internal mutex that can be locked.
+Panicking is the only sane reaction to that.
+If you have a better idea, please open an issue or PR!
+The async `deactivate` function is way less likely to go wrong and you'll get a Result back so you know that something has gone wrong.

+If anything does go wrong, `has_runtime_state_error()` will return true.
+Everything should stay working, but it's likely that the modem won't be properly turned off.
+This can be recovered by calling the `reset_runtime_state()` function when you've made sure nothing of the modem is used anymore.

 ## Setup

 There are a couple of things you must do to be able to use the library.